jaanga/jaanga.github.io/tutorials/threejs-lesson-01/readme.md

 ### Mission
 <!-- a statement of a rationale, applicable now as well as in the future -->

-To get you adding and editing objects in 3D ASAP
+To get you drawing and editing objects in 3D ASAP

 ### Vision